"Accidental Fundraiser" Creates Tech Tool with Greater Purpose

 Charity kills the video star, births unexpected career

 Not knowing exactly what she wanted to be when she grew up, Terri earned a degree in Communication from Ohio University.
-She was particularly inspired by a college professor who described video production as “Team Art,” and so Terri began what she thought would be a long career as a video producer.
+She was inspired by a college professor who described video production as “Team Art,” and so Terri began what she thought would be a long career as a video producer.

 The catch?
 The nonprofit had no video budget!